 If you don’t want to make Tzatziki Sauce, you could also serve the turkey burgers with Creamy Cucumber Sauce, Tartar Sauce, Homemade Ranch Dip, Easy Avocado Sauce, Green Goddess Salad Dressing or even Cafe Rio Salad Dressing.
 And if you don’t want to make a sauce or dressing, you can buy Tzatziki sauce, and I think purchased Ranch Dressing would taste pretty good on this too, especially if you added the extra chopped herbs.

 I think Grilled Middle Eastern Turkey Burgers would taste great with Tomato, Cucumber, and Radish Salad with Yogurt-Tahini Dressing or Cucumber and Yogurt Salad with Feta and Dill.

 More Tasty Ideas with Ground Turkey

-Asian Lettuce Cups (or Wraps) with Spicy Ground Turkey Filling ~ Kalyn’s Kitchen
+Asian Lettuce Cups with Spicy Ground Turkey Filling ~ Kalyn’s Kitchen